pwdd/pwdd.github.io/_posts/2016-10-21-negamax-in-scala.md

 tags: [scala]
 ---

-The [Scala evaluation method]({% post_url 2016-10-14-how-scala-is-evaluated %}) makes it more efficient to deal with immutable values, but it still give us the chance to easily deal with mutable data.
-It is possible to write a program following the Function Programming paradigm while still being able to rely on mutable object fields.
+The [Scala evaluation method]({% post_url 2016-10-14-how-scala-is-evaluated %}) makes it more efficient to use immutable values, but it still give us the chance to easily deal with mutable data.
+It is possible to write a program following the Functional Programming paradigm while being able to rely on mutable variables.
 Thanks to that, it is reasonably easy to implement the negamax with alpha beta pruning algorithm, improving the performance of an unbeatable computer in a Tic Tac Toe game. <!--more-->

 ## Negamax with alpha beta pruning